ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 ### Content moderated via the workbench moderation module
-For the content types which are controlled via workbench moderation module, created purge rules would be triggered in the following cases:
+For the content types which are controlled via workbench moderation module, created purge rules will be triggered in the following cases:
-- always when the given content would have a workflow state change to 'Published'
+- always when the given content will have a workflow state change to 'Published'
-- always when the given content would have a workflow state change from 'Published' to the other
+- always when the given content will have a workflow state change from 'Published' to the other

 ### Content without moderation
-For the content types which are not moderated (default Drupal content type with two states published and unpublished), created purge rules would be triggered in the following cases:
+For the content types which are not moderated (default Drupal content type with two states published and unpublished), created purge rules will be triggered in the following cases:
-- when the node of the given content type would be created and saved with the 'Publish' state
+- when the node of the given content type will be created and saved with the 'Publish' state
-- when the published node of the given content type would be updated
+- when the published node of the given content type will be updated

 ## Tests and custom Behat Feature Context
 The Nexteuropa Varnish provides complete Behat test suite and additional